dandange8005/Ultra-Essentials/docs/mkdocs/Callouts.md

     !!! tip "Inner Tip"
         Nested tip content

+### Custom Callouts with CSS

+!!! cu-red "Custom Cardiff Callout"
+    This is a custom callout with a red background.

 ## Best Practices

 1. **Choose Appropriate Types**: Select the admonition type that best matches your content's purpose